-I have to say again that I am not a fan of very hard shadows on portraits.
+I have to say again that I do not like very hard shadows on portraits.
 Your light modifier can control if you have a hard or soft shadow.
 You can also use some fill light to reduce the shadow.

-However, be cautious with using fill that's too strong.
-Otherwise you may get shadows competing on both sides of the nose or eyes, and that just looks like a hot mess.
+However, be cautious with using fill that’s too strong.
+Otherwise, you may get shadows competing on both sides of the nose or eyes, which looks like a hot mess.

 Portrait photographers love to talk about Rembrandt light.